calmestguy/Neural_Beats_Studio/DATA_DELETION.md

 ---

 **Important:** This application processes all data locally on your device.
 We do not store your data on our servers.
 All deletion is handled locally by you, the user.
+Since we don't store user data on servers, there is no server-side data to delete.